View over Lake Thun from Thun Castle

 Could Spiez Castle’s location be any more idyllic?

 Perched on the edge of Lake Thun, the location of Spiez Castle couldn’t get much better and the restoration works that have taken place inside are equally as impressive.
-I’d go so far as to say that Spiez Castle is one of the best castles in Switzerland.
+We’d go so far as to say that Spiez Castle is one of the best castles in Switzerland.

 Like Thun Castle, Spiez Castle – which dates back to about 700 AD – has been well restored and features really interesting displays and information boards (in English) throughout.
 You can wander through numerous rooms, including the banquet hall and kitchen, and see them restored to appear as they would have in the Middle Ages.